Azure/AI-PredictiveMaintenance/docs/README.md

 The solution employs [Spark Structured Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) to perform the featurization of IoT telemetry.
 The streaming job runs on Azure Databricks.

 Briefly, [Azure Event Hubs Connector for Apache Spark](https://github.com/Azure/azure-event-hubs-spark) allows making the *Event Hub-compatible endpoint* of the *IoT Hub* a streaming input source.
 The streaming job extracts features from the incoming telemetry augmented with historical and static data persisted in a data store (e.g., Azure Table Storage).
 This exactly mimics the feature engineering process performed during modeling.
-The main difference is that here it happens in near real time.
+The main difference is that here it happens in real time.
 Notice the feedback loop in the diagram below: its purpose is the augmentation of new data with the results of previous aggregations, in other words, the historical data.

 ![](img/productionalization_feature_engineering.png)

-For scenarios where batch processing would be more appropriate due to infrastructure or cost restrictions, the suggested real-time data pipeline can be seamlessly [switched to batch mode](https://databricks.com/blog/2017/05/22/running-streaming-jobs-day-10x-cost-savings.html).
+For scenarios where batch processing would be more appropriate due to infrastructure or cost restrictions, the suggested real-time data pipeline can be [switched to batch mode](https://databricks.com/blog/2017/05/22/running-streaming-jobs-day-10x-cost-savings.html).

 Solution's default telemetry ingestion components and output sinks can be relatively easily swapped for the alternatives.
 IoT Hub's Event Hub-compatible endpoint and a real Event Hub would act exactly the same in this scenario, so integrating with an Event Hub would not require any additional work.
 Introducing other alternatives will require code changes, but shouldn't pose a serious challenge.